Conditionality and sanctions

 - If you are a single parent in paid employment, you will now be expected to work at least 30 hours per week to receive Universal Credit if your children are aged between 3 and 12 years old

-- The amount you are allowed to earn (‘the Administrative Earnings threshold’) has increased to £812 per month, so if you are earning below that, you will be expected to look for more work.
+- The amount you are allowed to earn (‘the Administrative Earnings threshold’) has increased to £892 per month, so if you are earning below that, you will be expected to look for more work.
+This amount is due to increase in line with the increase in National Minimum Wage in April 2025.

 How will they calculate if my job pays enough?

 - An ‘earnings threshold’ is used to calculate whether your job pays enough.
-This is based on the equivalent of a 35-hour week on the national minimum wage when your youngest child turns 13 (currently £364.70 rising to £400.40 from the 1st of April 2024).
+This is based on the equivalent of a 35-hour week on the National Minimum Wage when your youngest child turns 13 (currently £400.40 if you are 21 or over, increasing to £427.35 in April 2025)

-- If your earnings fall below this amount, you must ask your employer to increase your hours or look for an additional job or find a new one.
+- If your earnings fall below this amount, you must ask your employer to increase your hours, look for an additional job, or find a new job.